tannerjoroff/nfl_spread_model/README.md

 - Realized performance positive but volatile
 - Max flat-unit drawdown ≈ 13 units
 - Max fractional Kelly bankroll drawdown ≈ 23%
+- ROI on test data using Kelly bankroll ≈ 9.1%

 ## Notes
 This project is for educational purposes only and does not constitute betting advice.